New Holland Agriculture: Super Steer system

 The SuperSteer front axle reduces the turn radius of the tractor.
 The front axle beam turns with the wheels to give an effective turn angle of 65°.
 The tractor turns tighter and faster so it spends less time turning and more time working.
 The SuperSteer front axle also increases the wheelbase, with the weight of the front ballast resting directly on the front axle beam.
 Traction is enhanced in certain conditions without need for extra ballast.

 Moistur system

 Two star wheels penetrate the bale and provide an accurate measurement of the moisture content; the information about the condition of the crop being baled prevents processing a crop which is not really ready and allows precise application of additives.

 Sensitrak 4WD management

-Sensitrak traction management monitors the speed differential between the front and rear wheels.
-If the system detects that the front wheels are slipping, power is automatically directed to the rear wheels.
-The system reduces wheel slip but not the manoeuvrability.
-The operator can select permanent 4WD and a manually applied front axle differential lock further boosting traction.
+The optional Sensitrak traction management allows the tractor to automatically switch in and out of 4-wheel drive.

 On the move bale weighting system

 The weight data is transmitted instantaneously to the monitor in the tractor cab, enabling the operator to keep a constant and accurate check on the progress of baling operations and optimizes the performance of the baler to suit harvesting conditions.
 This automatic system bale weighing system has an accuracy of +/- 2% and can easily handle different bale size in any kind of crop condition.
 It is available as a dealer installed accessory.